disconnect

 Change is the alteration of something that has existed in a certain way, using specific and accepted norms, in a specific configuration, for a period of time.
 To amend our responses to bias, we must first recognize, then modify, the specific triggers (historically produced for a reason) that have been developed to operate unconsciously as the norm.

-It’s basically a systems problem: for permanent change to occur, we must reconfigure the system that has created and maintains the status quo, and has operated ‘as is’ for some amount of time.
-Anything new coming into our system (any problem to fix, any new information that creates disruption, any new activity the system is asked to take) demands changing the status quo.
+It’s basically a systems problem: for permanent change to occur, we must reconfigure the system that has created and maintains the status quo.
+Anything new any problem to fix, any new information that creates disruption, any new activity the system is asked to take, demands changing the status quo.

 Indeed, any new decision is a change management problem.
 The way we are addressing the problem now doesn’t enable permanent change.
 Change means that a system must go through a process to become something different: